AtmolanderMimi/basm/book/src/bf-interpreter.md

 With that that's *seemingly* most of the bf interpreter done already!
 (with the exception of `[` and `]`)
-You can take it easy from here we're already on the final strech.
+You can take it easy from here we're already on the final stretch.
-With this stipped down bf interpreter, we don't have access to looping or conditionals, but we have enough to print some basic characters.
+With this stripped down bf interpreter, we don't have access to looping or conditionals, but we have enough to print some basic characters.
 Try the following code: (don't forget to use `!` to end program input!)

 ```bf